For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 MEDITERRANEAN GULL (Ichthyaetus melanocephalus)

-The big Yellow-legged Gull was only recently split from the Herring Gull complex, though studies have shown its more closely related to the Lesser Black-backed Gull.
+The big Yellow-billed Gull was only recently split from the Herring Gull complex, though studies have shown its more closely related to the Lesser Black-backed Gull.
 Photo by guide Tom Johnson.

 YELLOW-LEGGED GULL (Larus michahellis)